 - Irreversible electroporation (IRE) for pancreatic cancer

 These trials provide an opportunity for patients to become enrolled in trailblazing studies that might not be available elsewhere.
-Our renowned surgical expertise has contributed to our status as one of America's Best Hospitals in 2020-2021 for Gastroenterology & GI Surgery and a High Performing Hospital for Cancer by U.S. News & World Report.
+Our renowned surgical expertise has contributed to our status as one of America's Best Hospitals in 2021-22 for Gastroenterology & GI Surgery and as one of the top 10% in the nation for Cancer Care.

 A distinguishing factor of TGH’s Liver Cancer and Hepatobiliary Oncology Program is our community-based approach to treatment.
 Our specialists collaborate closely with primary care providers and referring physicians from practices throughout the region to ensure a seamless and convenient care experience.
 Our patients are our foremost priority, and we go the extra mile to eliminate hassles and roadblocks that may interfere with their care, such as lengthy appointment wait times, referral delays and unproductive in-person visits.
 When appropriate, our patients may take advantage of telehealth services.

 If you are experiencing potential cancer symptoms or would like to receive a second opinion regarding a cancer diagnosis, contact TGH’s Liver Cancer and Hepatobiliary Oncology Program in the Cancer Institute today at (813) 844-5480.
 Our team can answer any questions you may have and direct you to the best physician for your needs.